 Tails (which stands for ‘The Amnesiac Incognito Live System’) is probably the most well-known privacy-focused distro.
 It can be run from a DVD in Live mode whereby it loads entirely into your system RAM and will leave no trace of its activity.
 The OS can also be used in ‘persistent’ mode where your settings can be stored on an encrypted USB stick.

 All connections are routed through the anonymity network Tor, which conceals your location.
-The applications in Tails have also been carefully selected to enhance your privacy – for example, there’s the KeePassX password manager and Paperkey, a command line tool used to export OpenPGP secret keys to print on paper.
+The applications in Tails have also been carefully selected to enhance your privacy – for example, there’s KeePassX - which, while not the best password manager, is still pretty good - and Paperkey, a command line tool used to export OpenPGP secret keys to print on paper.
 There are also a small number of productivity apps such as Mozilla Thunderbird and the powerful LibreOffice suite.

 The distro ships with a number of desktop applications such as LibreOffice, GIMP, Pidgin, Inkscape, Audacity and Thunderbird.
 You can also utilize the Synaptic Package Manager to flesh out the Gnome-powered distro.
 Any packages you choose to install aren’t made available at subsequent reboots, unless you configure persistent storage.